Ahmad Kaabour

-Ahmad Kaabour (أحمد قعبور; born 9 July 1955, in Beirut, Lebanon) is a Lebanese singer, songwriter, music composer and actor.
-He is perhaps best known for his song Ounadikom which he composed in 1975 upon the outbreak of the Lebanese civil war.
+Ahmad Kaabour (أحمد قعبور; born 9 July 1955) is a Lebanese singer, songwriter, music composer and actor.
+He is perhaps best known for his song "Ounadikom" which he composed in 1975 upon the outbreak of the Lebanese civil war.

 Background

-Ahmad Kaabour was born on 9 July 1955 in Beirut, Lebanon to Mahmoud Kaabour and Fatima Al-Ghoul.
-Ahmad and his siblings grew up in the Basta area of Beirut before moving to Al-Horsh neighbourhood.
-His father Mahmoud (aka Al-Rasheedi) was a prominent violinist who played along the biggest musicians of the time.
+Kaabour was born in Beirut, Lebanon, to Mahmoud Kaabour (aka Al-Rasheedi), a prominent violinist, and Fatima Al-Ghoul.
+He and his siblings grew up in the Basta area of Beirut before moving to Al-Horsh neighbourhood.
 His father's work cultivated his musical background alongside other influences.
+He is the father of Lebanese artist and editor Marwan Kaabour.